 When the housing market collapses, homeowners can only stand by and watch as their most valuable investment becomes their greatest liability.
-Unable to sell their home for a profit, many homeowners in a downwards market are forced to make a difficult decision: fall further into debt or relieve the burden by seeking foreclosure.
+Unable to sell their home for a profit, many homeowners in a downward market are forced to make a difficult decision: fall further into debt or relieve the burden by giving up their home.

-At Kruger & Schwartz, we've seen individuals and families struggle with the real and oftentimes difficult decision to turn over their keys and walk away from their homes.
-We've seen the emotional impact this has and the damage it can do to their credit score.
+At Schwartz Bankruptcy Law Center, we’ve seen individuals and families struggle with the real and oftentimes difficult decision to turn over their keys and walk away from their homes.
+We’ve seen the emotional impact this has and the damage it can do to their credit score.
 This is not a burden we want anyone to bear, which is why for several decades now, attorney Richard A. Schwartz has been helping homeowners in Kentucky and Indiana understand all of their debt relief options, including bankruptcy.

 Save Your Home With Chapter 13 Bankruptcy